l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 shove LLMs into everything to keep expanding; and pretend, hope, pray that there is a path to success — and that we will find it.

-There's a reason "AI" features are now in everything, besides people actually believing the claims: the industry needs to show increasing user counts. *Or else.*
+There's a reason "AI" features are now in everything, beyond the people actually believing the claims: the industry needs to show increasing user counts. *Or else.*

-## Brace.
+### So what will happen?

 My best guess?
-LLMs will still be around in a decade or two, and we'll all use them for what they can do.
+LLMs will still be around in a decade or two, and we'll all use them for what they can do, with varying levels of quality of product.
 (And yes, people will still oversell them, just like with everything else.)

 But *somewhen* between then and today, there'll be a supremely uncomfortable half-decade or so.

+LLMs are neither useless nor magical.
+They succeed at certain tasks but fail spectacularly at others.
+The problem isn't the technology but shareholder capitalism without adequate regulation.

+## And until then?

+Until then, let's do our best.
+Perhaps limit their use, as far as your job permits.
+Don't hate yourself or others if you decide that to stay competitive, you have no choice.
+Be mindful.
+Use the more ethical options.
+Not everything can be offset entirely, but donate to the restoration of swamps and other offsetting approaches.
+Donate to educational charities to raise awareness.
+Advocate for ethical and sustainable approaches.
+Write to your legislators and regulators (policy proposals are beyond the scope of this article).
+Have meaningful conversations with your corporate leadership about how to lower costs *and* improve quality.
+Be realistic about what you can achieve if they are owned by investors that are also owning AI companies.
+Unionize.
+Don't guilt-trip folks who use them, but educate them from a position of understanding.
+Walk the line between denial and hype.

+Oh, and diversify your stocks.